Blendify/blender-manual/blender_docs/manual/physics/particles/emitter/render.rst

    Cycles supports only Object and Collection render types.

+Common Settings
+===============

+Scale
+   Todo.
+Scale Randomness
+   Todo.
+Material
+   Set which of the object's materials is used to shade the particles.
+Coordinates System
+   Use a different object's coordinates to determine the birth of particles.
 Show Emitter
    When disabled, the emitter is no longer rendered.
 Activate the button *Emitter* to also render the mesh.

-Common Settings
-===============

-TODO2.8.

 Render As